dcw8161/Unsupervised-Learning-Clustering-and-PCA-/README.md

   ### Purpose of PCA:
   - Dimentionaly Reduction: PCA simplifies data by reducing the number of variables
+  - It transforms high-dimensional data into a smaller set of uncorrelated dimensions called principal components
+  - These components capture the maximum variance in the data

   ### How PCA Works: